 A well thought out and reasonable argument can change people’s minds, right?
 Maybe not.
-In this video from ETCH Family Ministry Conference in 2016, Russell Moore explains how people are prone to form their ideas more based on intuitions than intellect.
+In this video from ETCH Family Ministry Conference in 2016, President of the Ethics & Religious Liberty Commission, Russell Moore explains how people are prone to form their ideas more based on intuitions than intellect.

 The entire video is above, and the complete transcript is below.